Betsy215/Search-Engine/readme.txt

 snippet.py		      Code to display the actual data in the document using the click on the link of the document.

 Locations:
+The folder named 'files' should be present in the directory where createIndex.py is to be run.
+This is because to recude significant computing time, individual files are created for all the unique words in the corpus and their information is just updated in these files.
 The webinterface.html,userokbm25.py,snippet.py,common_words,porterStemmer files along with the generated files (file1,file2,newindex.txt,parseoutputfile1.txt) should be kept in the /usr/lib/cgi-bin folder on a machine to be able to view via browser.
 The Inverted Index can be created anywhere on a machine.